filamentphp/filament/packages/panels/docs/02-getting-started.md

 php artisan make:filament-widget PatientTypeOverview --stats-overview
 ```

 This will create a new `app/Filament/Widgets/PatientTypeOverview.php` file.
-Open it, and return `Card` instances from the `getCards()` method:
+Open it, and return `Stat` instances from the `getStats()` method:

 ```php
 <?php